vaas-org/vaas-front/README.rst

 The frontend for VaaS.

-Run it with ``elm reactor``, visit the URL and find the src/Main.elm file.
+Run it with ``yarn start`` and visit the URL shown in your console.

 Read more here: https://github.com/elm/compiler/blob/master/hints/init.md